-Materials/Requirements: The Miter Saw Safety DVD and the Table Saw Safety their function.
-Also view the Safety DVDs on tables saws and miter saws.
+Materials/Requirements: The Miter Saw Safety DVD and the Table Saw Safety DVD and lesson plans.

-DVD.
 A table saw, a miter saw, workpieces in a variety of shapes and dimensions appropriate to the miter saw or table saw, featherboards, pushsticks and pushblocks.

 What To Do: Have your students read the sections in Safety Is Specific that deal with the use of table saws and miter saws.
 (Copy these pages for your students if they do not have their own booklet.)
 Give them a first demonstration on using each of these tools.
 Identify all the parts of each tool and explain their function.
-Also view the Safety DVDs or
+Also view the Safety DVDs on table saws and miter saws.